rishijatia/fantasy-pl-mcp/claude_instructions/fixture_support.md

    - Click on `fpl://players/{player_name}/fixtures`
    - Enter "Haaland" or another player name
    - Verify that you see fixtures for that player
+   - Check that the output includes player information and a list of upcoming fixtures

 6. **Test blank gameweeks resource**
    - Click on `fpl://gameweeks/blank`
    - Verify that you see information about blank gameweeks (if any)
+   - Check that the structure includes gameweek information and affected teams

 7. **Test double gameweeks resource**
    - Click on `fpl://gameweeks/double`
    - Verify that you see information about double gameweeks (if any)
+   - Check that the structure includes gameweek information and affected teams

 ### Step 3: Verify Tools